Making A Will (NSW)

 The testator nominates an executor to be responsible for carrying out the testator’s wishes, mainly distributing assets to beneficiaries after all debts and taxes are paid.

 A will should be kept in a safe place.
-A solicitor, the Public Trustee and private trustee companies will usually store it at no charge.
-A relative or close friend should be told where the document is stored so it can be located easily upon the testator’s death.
+A solicitor will usually store it at no charge and provide a copy to the testator.
+The executor should be told where the document is stored so it can be located easily upon the testator’s death.
+A will can also be deposited with a court registrar, usually for a fee.

 If language used in the will make the will or part of it meaningless, or ambiguous on the face of it or in the current circumstances, a court is permitted to consider evidence of the testator’s intention to help interpret the language used.